ChriPiv/gess-project/README.md

 This amount is computed in the following way: The agent considers how many assets it wants to own next timestep.
 This value is drawn from a normal distribution with mean <i>mu<sub>S</sub></i> and standard deviation <i>sigma<sub>S</sub></i>:<br/>
 <i>mu<sub>S</sub></i> = currentAmountOfAssets * (1 + (marketPrice - meanMarketPriceOverNTimesteps) * agentConservativeness + priceMomentum * agentInfluencability)<br/>
 <i>sigma<sub>S</sub></i> = agentNoisiness<br />
 We see that <i>mu<sub>S</sub></i> starts out to be around the current amount of assets of the agent.
-There are two force influencing <i>mu<sub>A</sub></i>: If the market price is higher(lower) than the average in recent history, then the agent is more likely to sell(buy).
+There are two forces influencing <i>mu<sub>A</sub></i>: If the market price is higher(lower) than the average in recent history, then the agent is more likely to sell(buy).
 If a lot of people are buying(selling) and thus the market price momentum is high(low) the agent is more likely to buy(sell).
 These two forces are weighted by two agent parameters: its conservativeness and its influencability.
 A third parameter governs the behaviour of our agent: its noisiness.

 Finally the order price is also taken from a normal distribution with mean <i>mu<sub>P</sub></i> and standard deviation <i>sigma<sub>P</sub></i>:<br/>